Timiodon/TFWR-Translations/EN/docs/unlocks/megafarm.md

         do_a_flip()
     spawn_drone(task)`

+## All Drones Are Equal
+There is no special "main" drone.
+All drones can spawn other drones, and they all count toward the drone limit.
+All drones disappear when they terminate.
+If the first drone finishes its program early, another drone will become the one whose execution is visualized with code highlights.
+All drones can trigger breakpoints, and when a drone triggers a breakpoint, the code highlighting switches to that drone.

 <spoiler=show hint> Check out this super useful parallel `for_all` function, which takes any function and runs it on every farm tile.
 It makes use of all available drones to do so.

 `def for_all(f):